 This project is a direct follow-up of the Roadmap for Coordinated Operation of Dams in Eastern Nile and aims at generating options or scenarios of coordinated operation of dams (existing and planned).
 Optimal configuration of dams in the Nile Basin, optimal coordinated operation rules and associated trade off / benefit matrix are established.
 The outcome is a range of options that would help Nile basin countries in their deliberations on how best to manage their shared water resources in a manner that minimizes risks and maximizes their mutual benefits.

 - Assessment of current situation concerning the needs and objectives of the countries.

-- Development of an updated database of storage dams in the Eastern Nile
+- Development of an updated database of storage dams in the Nile basin

 - Assessment of existing and planned water resource development and management plans